Garden Soil, Supplies, And Tips

 2. Raised Garden Beds

-The backup plan to using the regular yard soil was to try raised garden beds.
-I decided to start with 18-inch deep raised garden beds.
-Generally speaking, tomatoes need 24 inches for prime growth, but as mentioned mine have 18 inches of root space and they have grown very well.
+The backup plan to using regular yard soil was to try raised garden beds.
+I decided to start with 18-inch-deep raised garden beds.
+Generally speaking, tomatoes need 24 inches for prime growth, but as mentioned, mine have 18 inches of root space, and they have grown very well.

-I started with four raised garden beds that were 4 feet by 4 feet and 18 inches deep.
-Then the next year I bought two more raised gardens.
+I started with four raised garden beds, each 4 feet by 4 feet and 18 inches deep.
+Then, the next year, I bought two more raised gardens.
 I now have seven raised gardens.
-I purchased two more for next spring since they were on sale and the company seems to be coming up with a newer style next year.
+I purchased two more for next spring since they were on sale, and the company seems to be coming up with a newer style next year.

-Yes, they are pricey and you have to buy soil to put in them.
-I only buy Miracle Grow soil, as I stated above.
-They are 4 feet by 4 feet by 18 inches deep raised beds and it takes 10 two cubic foot bags to properly fill them.
+Yes, they are pricey, and you have to buy soil to put in them.
+As I stated above, I only buy Miracle Grow soil.
+They are raised beds 4 feet by 4 feet by 18 inches deep, and it takes 10 two-cubic-foot bags to properly fill them.

-Yes, it’s not as cheap as using the regular soil in your yard, but I know I can grow my own food in less-than-optimum soil and weather conditions.
-I bought mine over a number of seasons so it worked out well within my garden budget.
+Yes, it’s not as cheap as using the regular soil in your yard, but I know I can grow my food in less-than-optimum soil and weather conditions.
+I bought mine over several seasons, so it worked well and was within my garden budget.

 3. Fertilize Your Garden

-I only use Miracle Grow fertilizer, but then I only have 7 raised garden beds.
+I only use Miracle Grow fertilizer, but I had seven raised garden beds.
+I will see what I can put this year in the available space.
+It’s minimal.

 4. Buy Heirloom/Organic/Non-GMO Seeds

-Here’s the deal, if you start with quality seeds or plants you can produce so much more in your garden.
+Here’s the deal: starting with quality seeds or plants can produce much more in your garden.
 If you want to remember the term heirloom seeds, think pioneer.
 These seeds have been around for years and years.
-You can save the seeds and use them each growing season year as long as you have healthy plants.
+You can save and use the seeds each growing season with healthy plants.
 They might even pop up next spring without saving seeds.
 This is where I buy seeds: SeedsNow

 Ballard’s Nursery ( LaVerkin, Utah) gave me a list of seeds and information about them.
-I am condensing the list, as always.
+As always, I am condensing the list.
 I like the nitty-gritty, not a lot of fluff, so to speak.
 Here is my condensed list of seed information, simplified from Ballard’s:

 Open-pollinated Seeds:

-These seeds are produced by allowing a large number of plants to freely cross-pollinate for several generations.
-Only similar plants are allowed to contribute pollen and make seeds for the next generation.
+These seeds are produced by allowing many plants to cross-pollinate freely for several generations.
+Only similar plants can contribute pollen and make seeds for the next generation.
 The offspring that do not conform to the desired traits are culled before they can contribute pollen.
 These are the best seeds!

 Hybrid Seeds:

 These seeds are produced by crossing two open-pollinated varieties.
-The parent types are generally highly inbred, so they will express their genetic traits uniformly.
-Hybrids tend to be more vigorous than open-pollinated varieties (known as hybrid vigor).
-You can save seed from hybrid plants, but because the parent plants are no longer inbred, their offspring may display a wide variety of genetic traits and the resulting crop may not be uniform.
+The parent types are generally highly inbred so that they will express their genetic traits uniformly.
+Hybrids tend to be more vigorous than open-pollinated varieties (hybrid vigor).
+You can save seeds from hybrid plants, but because the parent plants are no longer inbred, their offspring may display various genetic traits, and the resulting crop may not be uniform.

 Storing Seeds:

 If you keep your seeds dry and as cool as possible, you can use the same seed (in most cases) for several years.
-Put them in an airtight container in the refrigerator or other cool storage areas ( a storage temperature of 40-50 degrees is ideal).
-It is not necessary to vacuum pack or freeze your seeds to obtain fairly good storage results.
+Put them in an airtight container in the refrigerator or other cool storage areas (40-50 degrees storage temperature is ideal).
+Vacuum packing or freezing your seeds is unnecessary for good storage results.
 When you are ready to use the seed, remove the container from storage and let it warm up before opening to minimize condensation on the inside of the container.

 Long-Lived Seeds: